News|Articles|December 9, 2025

 Key Takeaways

-• Teclistamab and daratumumab combination significantly reduced disease progression or death risk in relapsed/refractory multiple myeloma patients compared to standard regimens.
+• Teclistamab and daratumumab combination significantly reduced disease progression or death risk in patients with relapsed/refractory multiple myeloma compared with standard regimens.

 • The combination achieved higher complete response rates, overall response, and minimal residual disease-negativity, indicating superior efficacy.